probonopd/MiniDexed/wiki-update/fx-page.md

 <br>

 * **Delay:** the is an audio signal processing technique that creates a repeated, delayed version of an original sound.
 It does this by temporarily storing a copy of the original audio signal in a buffer, and then playing it back at a later time.
-The delay time can be set to vary from a few milliseconds to 2 seconds, and the repeated sound can be manipulated in various ways to create a range of different effects.
+The delay time can be set to vary from a few milliseconds to 1 second, and the repeated sound can be manipulated in various ways to create a range of different effects.
 Delay effects are used in a wide variety of musical genres to add texture, depth, and interest to a mix.
-They can be used on almost any sound source, including vocals, guitars, keyboards, and drums.
-In addition to their creative uses, delay effects can also be used as a practical tool for correcting timing issues in a recording or performance.
+They can be used on almost any sound source, including vocals, guitars, keyboards, drums and other melodic instruments.
-This implementation is inpired of a tape delay and integrates a kind of flutter effect.
-The flutter effect of a tape delay refers to the subtle, random variations in the pitch and timing of the delayed signal that result from imperfections in the tape transport mechanism of an analog tape delay unit.
-As the tape passes through the transport mechanism, it can be subject to various irregularities, such as fluctuations in tension, speed, and alignment.
-These imperfections can cause slight variations in the pitch and timing of the delayed signal, which can add a subtle, organic character to the sound.
-The flutter effect is often sought after by musicians and producers who want to add warmth and character to their recordings.
-It can be particularly effective on guitars, vocals, and other melodic instruments, and is often used in genres such as rock, pop, and reggae.
+The implemention of this delay accept negative values for both left and right delay.
+Negative values will echo sound reversed.

   <img src="Delay--Channel.png" alt="FX Tube Channel Strip" width="10%" style="background-color: #fff">

+  * ***Enable [Off - On]:*** Enable / disable the FX unit.
-  * **Left Delay [0 - 99]:** the left delay from 0 to 2 seconds.
+  * **Left Delay [-99 - 99]:** the left delay from 0 to 2 seconds.
-  * **Right Delay [0 - 99]:** the left delay from 0 to 2 seconds.
+  * **Right Delay [-99 - 99]:** the left delay from 0 to 2 seconds.
   * ***Feedback [0 - 99]:*** the amount of of processed signal that is re-injected at the audio effect input.
-  * ***Flutter Rate [0 - 99]:*** the speed at which the flutter effect will impact the signal processing.
-  * ***Flutter Amount [0 - 99]:*** the depth of the flutter effect that will impact the signal processing.

 <br>
 <br>